 10.1 Appendix A. Newspaper article on the swallow/bat artificial nesting structure in The Golden Star in July 2023.

-10.2 Appendix B. Article in The Golden Star newspaper about the competed Bank Swallow enhancement project in Athalmer.
+10.2 Appendix B. Article in The Golden Star newspaper about the completed Bank Swallow enhancement project in Athalmer.

 10.3 Appendix C. Poster developed for distribution at a wood mill in Golden with a high population of breeding Barn Swallows.